 Best Environment for Them

-This breed prefers an active environment so they can run about and socialize with others frequently.
+This breed prefers an active environment so they can run about and socialize with others often.

 But they can also be quite boisterous.
 So, they may not be suitable for families with pets or very small children.